 Free & Open to the Public

-Magda Biernat — Adrift — Antarctic icebergs and empty Iñupiat Eskimo hunting huts showing on the parallel effects of global climate change.
+Magda Biernat — Adrift — Antarctic icebergs and empty Iñupiat Eskimo huts showing on the effects of global climate change.

-Megan Doherty — Back of the Yards — Project Development winning work on the effects of gang violence on the South and West Sides of Chicago.
+Megan Doherty — Back of the Yards — Project Grant winning work on the effects of gang violence in Chicago.

-Eva Fazzari — Freeway — documenting the journey of rescue animals along the eastern states and the emotional exchanges between dogs and humans.
+Eva Fazzari — Freeway — documenting the journey of rescue animals and the emotional exchanges between dogs and humans.

 Judy Gelles — Fourth Grade — this work reveals what fourth graders from around the world wishes and worries.

-Jennifer Greenburg — Revising History — a study on photography, the nature of the vernacular image, and its role in creating cultural allegories.
+Jennifer Greenburg — Revising History — a study on photography, the vernacular image, and its role in creating cultural allegories.